-Daniel Corwin, MD, MSCE is currently a Pediatric Emergency Medicine Attending Physician at Children’s Hospital of Philadelphia and an Instructor in Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Daniel Corwin, MD, MSCE is a CIRP Scholar, Pediatric Emergency Medicine Attending Physician at Children’s Hospital of Philadelphia and an Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Corwin's research interests focus on the diagnosis and management of pediatric mild traumatic brain injury (concussion), working in tandem with the Center for Injury Research and Prevention at CHOP and the CHOP Sports Medicine and Performance Center.

 He has published multiple articles in peer-reviewed journals regarding concussion and has presented his work at several national meetings, including the American Academy of Pediatrics, the Pediatric Academic Society, and the American Medical Society for Sports Medicine.
 Dr. Corwin’s research efforts are funded in part by the National Institutes of Health and The University of Pennsylvania Injury Science Center.